HiEST/scorsa/README.md

 ### Layout File

 A CSV file containing the layout of sockets in the system.
 Each socket has a unique integer identifier.
-Racks are denoted by columns separated by «`|`», while drawers are denoted by rows separated by «`--`».
-Empty slots are identified with a `-1`.
+Sleds can be denoted as a set of sockets separated by «`+`».
+Drawers are denoted by rows containing «`--`», while racks are denoted by columns separated by «`|`».
+Empty slots can be identified with a `-1`.
 E.g.:

 ```
 00,01,|,06,|,09